adetyaz/directEd/README.md

 - As a user I can click donate button and I go to donation.
 - As a user I can see donation page.
 - As a user I can select an amount.
+- As a user I can , click custom button.
+- As a user when I click custom button, a form appears.
+- As a user when I select amount, I can see a gift and donation reports.
+- As a user I can click on gift and it'll expand.
 - As a user I can click the donate button and I go confirmation page.
 - As a user I can see the confirmation page.
 - As a user I can click on the confirm button and I see the button changes to processing.
 - As a user I can click the processing button and I go to thank you page
 - As a user I see the thank you page
+- As a user, I can click on the view progress button.
+- As a user I go to scholar progress page.
+- As a user, I see a list of students and their progress levels.
+  -As a user when I click more, I can see more if the student details

 ## Getting Started